dftbplus/dftbplus/INSTALL.rst

 | OS X          |                      |             |                  |     |
 +---------------+----------------------+-------------+------------------+-----+

-All builds are also tested with the optional ARPACK-NG 3.7 and PLUMED 2.5 libraries.

 Notes:

 [1] Only Debug build is tested regulary with OpenMP turned off and without ELSI.